MHKiT-Software/MHKiT/docs/source/README.md

 # Documentation Source Code
-This is the WEC-Sim documentation source code, consisting of reStructuredText (rst) files.
+This is the MHKiT documentation source, consisting of reStructuredText (rst) files that are converted to HTML.